gasolin/lingascript/README.md

 ### Rebuild from a clean typescript/ folder

-You need to remove Typescript for a clean patch.
-To re-build from the clean Typescript, you can run
+You need to remove TypeScript for a clean patch.
+To re-build from the clean TypeScript, you can run

 ```sh
 $ npm run clean